Skip to main content

 Implement Streaming Responses

 Stream tokens to the user as they are generated rather than waiting for the complete response.
-Streaming reduces perceived latency dramatically --- users see output appearing within 200-500ms even if the full response takes 5 seconds.
+Both OpenAI's streaming API and Anthropic's streaming implementation support server-sent events for real-time token delivery.
+Streaming reduces perceived latency significantly: users see output appearing within 200-500ms even if the full response takes 5 seconds.
 This is the single highest-impact latency improvement for most products.

 Optimize Prompt Length and Complexity